dimitarg/weaver-test-extra/README.md

  ![Build status](https://github.com/dimitarg/weaver-test-extra/workflows/Continuous%20Integration/badge.svg?branch=master)

-**Versions of this library prior to 0.5.0 work incorrectly, see https://github.com/dimitarg/weaver-test-extra/pull/152.
+**Versions of this library prior to 0.5.0 work incorrectly and should not be used, see https://github.com/dimitarg/weaver-test-extra/pull/152**
-This readme is out-of-date, specifically example code.
-It will be updated shortly.**
 # weaver-test-extra

 > "Constraints liberate, liberties constrain." - Rúnar Bjarnason